 You may require a permit if you intend to undertake certain activities in Aboriginal reserves and communities.
 The two types of permits available are transit permits and mining access permits.
 Transit permits are required if you intend to enter and pass through certain Aboriginal reserves and are generally issued on a short-term basis.
-They usually apply if you intend to:
+They usually apply if you intend to either

-- Visit or travel through for tourism, recreation or business purposes;
+- visit or travel through for tourism, recreation or business purposes

-- Visit art or cultural centres; or
+- visit art or cultural centres

-- Conduct pre-arranged business with communities.
+- conduct pre-arranged business with communities.

 Mining access permits are required if you intend to:

-- Travel through to access other mining tenements for prospecting, exploration or mining purposes.
+- travel through to access other mining tenements for prospecting, exploration or mining purposes.

 The approval of the specific Aboriginal community you intend to visit may be required before you undertake commercial activities on reserve or community land.